-The New York State Gender Coalition was formed in the spring of last year by nine gender community organizations in New York and New Jersey.
-[TGIC News1
+The New York State Gender Coalition was formed in the spring of last year by nine gender community organizations in New York and New Jersey. [#TGIC News#]

-PRECISION HAIR WORKS ASK FOR ELLIOT ROGERS Personal Hair Care Services 644 N. Fuller Ave. at Melrose 213/939-8936 FRENCH SUPREME COURT REJECTS SEX CHANGES ON RIRTH CERTIFICATES (Paris, France) -- In a decision made in May of last year but not announced until this June, the First Civil Chamber of the Supreme Court has passed four judgements rejecting please to allow sex changes to be acknowledged on birth certificates.
+PRECISION HAIR WORKS ASK FOR ELLIOT ROGERS Personal Hair Care Services 644 N. Fuller Ave. at Melrose 213/939-8936 FRENCH SUPREME COURT REJECTS SEX CHANGES ON BIRTH CERTIFICATES (Paris, France) -- In a decision made in May of last year but not announced until this June, the First Civil Chamber of the Supreme Court has passed four judgements rejecting please to allow sex changes to be acknowledged on birth certificates.
 The Court, which in its ruling said transsexualism cannot be recongized as a veritable sex change, rejected arguments by the medical community that surgery corrected errors of nature.
-The Court maintained that "surgical or hormonal modifications are not enough to give the transsexual the characteristics belonging to the opposite sex" and said that it could only consider physical traits "regardless of (the transsexual's) psychological convictions".
-Addressing the question of a violation of the European Human Rights Convention, the Court said that the Convention "does not impose upon a transsexual a gender which in reality is not his own". ["Le Figaro"] ["Le Figaro"] HARASSED TRANSSEXUAL FIGHTS BACK AGAINST NEIGHBORS (Cincinnati, OH) -- A former Postal Service dispatcher who is in the midst of a sex change has become the subject of abuse by neighbors in the suburb of Oak Park where she has lived for 21 William T. -- who had her name legally changed to in April -- has been taking hormones for gan dres in women's clothes regularly Bonnie Tina six months a in February.
-Since then, says, people have thrown eggs at her garage, pelted her rocks, sworn at her over the telephone, pounded on her door at at all hours of the night, kicked in the doors of her truck and, at least four times, have threatened her life.
+The Court maintained that "surgical or hormonal modifications are not enough to give the transsexual the characteristics belonging to the opposite sex" and said that it could only consider physical traits "regardless of (the transsexual's) psychological convictions" Addressing the question of a violation of the European Human Rights Convention, the Court said that the Convention "does not impose upon a transsexual a gender which in reality is not his own". ["Le Figaro"] ["Le Figaro"] HARASSED TRANSSEXUAL FIGHTS BACK AGAINST NEIGHBORS (Cincinnati, OH) -- A former Postal Service dispatcher who is in the midst of a sex change has become the subject of abuse by neighbors in the suburb of Oak Park where she has lived for 21 years.
+William T. Davis -- who had her mame legally changed to Bonnie Tina Davis in April -- has been taking hormones for six months and began dressing in vomen's clothes regularly in February.
+Since then, Davis says, people have thrown eggs at her garage, pelted her with rocks, sworn at her over the telephone, pounded on her door at at all hours of the night, kicked in the doors of her truck and, at least four times, have threatened her life.
 She said others had vowed to "run us out of town".
-Deer Park Police Chief Donald Lally, while tting he is doing what he can to stop the harassment to has aggravated the problem by being vocal a sible, in ng wearing a bikini in (her) back yard. , who lives with son Jeff and granddaughter Jenny, ed several criminal complaints, including assault incinnati Bell aggravated menacing, and disorderly conductininations incinnations and is traced harassing phone calls made to home and is considering filing charges as well.
-Lally says most of harassment is coming from harassment is coming from has been charged with assault and aggravated menacing those harassing her. flany of harassment is coming from has been charged with assault and aggravated menacing those harassing her. flany of meighbors have indicated an unwillingness to get invol not the controversy, and see have offered their support. she claimed were among neighbors have indicated , who is scheduled for surgery early next year, has pu house up for sale, saying "I'd like to stay here, but I don't think it would be worth it".
-[Cincinnati "Enquirer"] Moxibustion Tuina Massage Chinese Herbs Natural Healing KAROLE M. DEPEW M.S.D.O.M.
+Deer Park Police Chief Donald Lally, while admitting he is doing what he can to stop the harassment to Davis, says she has aggravated the problem by being vocal and visible, including wearing a bikini in (her) back yard.
+Davis, who lives with son Jeff and granddaughter Jenny has filed several criminal complaints, including assault aggravated menacing, and disorderly conduct.
+Cincinnati Bell has traced harassing phone calls made to Davis' home and is considering filing charges as well.

+Lally says most of the harassment is coming from juveniles, and that Davis has been charged with assault and aggravated menacing against youths she claimed were among those harassing her.
+Hany of Davis' neighbors have indicated

+an unwillingness to get involved in the controversy, and several have offered their support.

+Davis, who is scheduled for surgery early next year, has put her house up for sale, saying "I'd like to stay here, but I don't think it would be worth it".

+[Cincinnati "Enquirer"]

+Acupressure Moxibustion Tuina Massage

+Chinese Herbs Natural Healing

+KAROLE M. DEPEW M.S.D.O.M.